Toxin

 Supplemental Oxygen

-Start Hemoperfusion within 6 hours of ingestion
+Start Hemoperfusion within 4 to 6 hours of large ingestion

 Disposition